Sig Engineering - Part 1 - Solana's Gossip Protocol

 Handling Pull Responses

-When receiving a PullResponse, we insert all the values received in the CrdsTable.
-If any values fail to be inserted (due to having an old wallclock time, or being duplicate data), we track their hash in an array failed_pull_hashes.
-These failed hash values are then used when constructing the next Pull Request so that the values are not sent again.
+When receiving a PullResponse, we insert all the values received in the GossipTable.
+If any values fail to be inserted (e.g., due to having an old wallclock time), we track their hash in an array failed_pull_hashes.
+These failed hash values are then used when constructing new pull requests so the values are not received again.
 To ensure memory doesn’t grow without bounds, the failed_pull_hashes array is periodically trimmed to remove old values.

-We also do the same thing for values that are pruned in the CrdsTable (i.e., values that are overwritten) in CrdsTable.purged.
+We also do the same thing for values that are pruned in the GossipTable (i.e., values that are overwritten) in GossipTable.purged.

-For each CrdsValue that is successfully inserted in the CrdsTable, we also update the timestamps for all the values from that origin pubkey.
-We do this so that when we are trimming old CrdsValue(s) in the table, we don't remove values from an active pubkey.
+For each SignedGossipData that is successfully inserted in the GossipTable, we also update the timestamps for all the values from that origin Pubkey.
+We do this so that when we are trimming old SignedGossipData(s) in the table, we don't remove values from an 'active' Pubkey.

 Push